swapnilwakchaure/octet_design_studio_backend_assignment/README.md

 ## PRODUCT Routes

-## below sample data when you fetch get request to the API
+## Below sample data when you fetch get request to the API

 ```js
     {